DKilgore318/foundryvtt-whitehack-4e/README.md

 # Whitehack 4e system (unofficial) for FoundryVTT

-**This repo is under active development in order to be brought up to the Fourth edition ruleselt and Foundry v12.331 Compatibility.
+**This repo is under active development in order to be brought up to the Fourth edition ruleset and Foundry v12.331 Compatibility.
 Please do not use this until released**

 This system provides support for the [Whitehack RPG 4th edition](https://whitehackrpg.wordpress.com/) in [FoundryVTT](https://foundryvtt.com).
 It is published with the approval of Christian Mehrstam, the creator of the Whitehack RPG (Permission not yet explicitly obtained for this fork).